Why We Romanticize Alcohol (And Ignore What It Actually Does to Us)

 to: “Is the full experience worth it?”

-For many people, the answer begins to shift.
+For many people, the answer begins to be muddled and then shift.

 This Isn’t About Elimination